What Does an EPC Rating Mean?

 Essentially, these EPC or efficiency bands show you how much energy the property will use i.e. how much it will cost to run, as well as how much carbon it will emit each year.

-In addition, the energy performance certificate will provide recommendations on how you can improve your properties efficiency and highlights the tactics you could employ to achieve this in a financially viable way.
+In addition, the energy performance certificate will provide recommendations on how you can improve your property’s efficiency and highlight the tactics you could employ to achieve this in a financially viable way.

 For example, this could include getting your property insulated, or replacing the gas boiler with a modern condensing boiler model, or a heat pump.